Why Use Appellate Counsel?

 Our team has handled numerous appeals and applications for leave to appeal in the British Columbia Court of Appeal.
 We have dealt with motions for directions, extensions of time, security for costs, stays of execution and applications for intervenor status.
 On appeal, we have dealt with substantive matters including all manner of tort and contractual issues, judicial review from a range of tribunals and decision-makers, and defamation.
 We have also handled appeals involving procedural and costs issues.

 - British Columbia v.
-Canadian Forest Products Ltd., 2016 BCSC 1261: defense of action arising from a forest fire
+Canadian Forest Products Ltd., 2018 BCCA 124: liability for damages arising from a forest fire

 - Ganitano v Metro Vancouver Housing Corporation, 2014 BCCA 10: relief from forfeiture of a residential tenancy

 - Shelton-Johnson v Delta School District No. 37, 2012 BCCA 439: interpretation of a contractual indemnity

 - Squamish Indian Band v.
 Capilano Mobile Park, 2012 BCCA 126: commercial land use; adequate representation

 - Slocan Forest Products Ltd. v.
 Trapper Enterprises Ltd., 2011 BCCA 351: liability for fire loss

 - Simon Fraser University v.
 Noble, 2011 BCCA 334: judicial review of Information and Privacy Commissioner order